 As part of our on-going evaluation of efficiency and implementation of cost-control measures, during the first quarter of 2018 we undertook measures to reduce headcount by approximately 100 people, or 19% of our workforce, and to reduce other operating costs.
-Our actions include reductions in administrative staff to bring our general and administrative operations into better alignment with the current size of the business as well as in sales and technical personnel as a result of offshoring certain development functions, organizational delayering and restructuring, and reducing investment in unprofitable projects.
-We estimate the 2018 restructuring activities will result in annualized cash basis cost savings of approximately \$24.0 million, which we will begin to realize in the third quarter of 2018.
+Our actions included reductions in administrative staff to bring our general and administrative operations into better alignment with the current size of the business, as well as in sales and technical personnel as a result of offshoring certain development functions, organizational delayering and restructuring, and reducing investment in unprofitable projects.
+We estimated the 2018 restructuring activities would result in annualized cash basis cost savings of approximately \$24.0 million.
+For the year ended December 31, 2018, we met our target for operating expense reductions.